Heron Pond Elementary School Food Service Program

 We ask parents to contact us to discuss your child’s needs.
-Please contact the school nurse, Mrs. Donna Kemp, RN, or Mrs. Rocio Johnson, Kitchen Manager at 673-1811, so we can help you with your food options.
+Please contact the school nurse, Melissa Goulet, RN, at 673-1811, so we can help you with your food options.

 The breakfast and lunch program encourages healthy eating.
 We make every effort to provide healthy and satisfying foods for our students.
 Our menu selections include a variety of whole grains such as wheat, oats, bran, barley, and rice.
 We also use beef, pork, chicken, and turkey in our recipes.
 We offer fresh, frozen, or canned fruits and vegetables to encourage your children to try a wide variety of foods.
 A choice of whole milk, 1% low-fat milk or 1% chocolate milk comes with each meal or may be purchased individually.

 WHAT TO DO IF YOU BELIEVE YOU HAVE BEEN TREATED UNFAIRLY

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions

 participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.